sainsay/HSA/README.md

 The goal for this project is to provide well-written allocators that are easy to integrate into a project, provide sample projects on how to use and extend the collection and provide a good overview of the implementation of the allocators.

 The code is written with a focus on readability and portability.
-This means that in some cases a slower but readable implementation is used instead of a single line of bitwise operators.
 It also means that this code is written with as few as possible dependencies.
 If there is code that does have a dependency, this code will be optional.

 # How to...